A-Roopa/Brainwave_Matrix_intern/README.md

-Name of the Company:Brainwavematrix Solution
+Name of the Company:Brainwave Matrix Solutions

 Objective: